uitml/springfield/docs/README.md

 # Project "Springfield"

-_Springfield_ is the codename for the GPU cluster owned and operated by the [UiT Machine Learning Group](https://machine-learning.uit.no).
-Currently the cluster consists of five physical nodes, three of which are GPU servers.
+_Springfield_ is the name given to the GPU cluster owned and operated by the [UiT Machine Learning Group](https://machine-learning.uit.no).
+Currently the cluster consists of five physical nodes, four of which are GPU servers.
 The nodes are joined together as a Kubernetes (k8s) cluster.

 ## Getting access